 On the question of whether this appeal raised a question of public importance, in light of these other behaviours that might contravene the notice, His Honour thought not.

 “In my view, this is not an appropriate case for a grant of leave to appeal,” Justice Gleeson declared.
 And the following reasons were given.

 Firstly, in regards to the charges that were pending against seven other people, His Honour reasoned that it was not known whether these would involve a question of “staying overnight,” as opposed to “camping.”

 Secondly, the appeal was going to be merely “academic,” as the DPP were not seeking for the matter to be remitted to the “Local Court to be determined in accordance with the law.”

 And lastly, Mr Priestley’s case was an inappropriate “‘test case” to determine what particular conduct is prohibited by the notice,” as the second charge was properly dismissed and the facts around the first charged were deemed unsuitable to determine the boundaries of such conduct.

 As noted during the NSWCA proceedings, Mr Priestley is not the only individual in Martin Place to have been charged with failing to comply with the City of Sydney council notices.
 In connection with Occupy Sydney, at least one hundred people were charged on the same offence, but none were convicted.

-And the Local Court judgments suggest that neither the council, nor the state, were able to prosecute people for demonstrating in a public space.
+And the NSW Court sentencing results suggest that neither the council, nor the state, were able to prosecute people for demonstrating in a public space.

 Sydney’s 24-7 Street Kitchen and Safe Space